andiosika/andiosika.github.io/_posts/2020-08-13-lda_latent_dirichlet_allocation.markdown

 2.	the [distribution of the] number of topics per document is handled by **alpha**.
 When lambda equals one – we can see where terms land solely using probability.
 A lower lambda distributes the probability mass on a few topics for each document.

-In my project, I created a list of lists... or my 'documents' from the content field of my dataframe for 'good' review content.
-This contained the reviews that had been pre-processed.
-I took out stopwords, removed punctuation and lemmatized them in addition to taking out those adjectives I talked about before.
+In my project, I created a list of lists... my 'documents' were the 'content' field of my dataframe for the good reviews.
+This contained the text data of reviews that had been pre-processed.
+I took out stopwords, removed punctuation and [lemmatized](https://www.dictionary.com/browse/lemmatize?s=t) them in addition to taking out those adjectives I talked about before.
 ```

 #for LDA.Dictionary we need a list of list of tokens: